Skip to main content

 1 or 10 (extreme)30 days

-Extreme scores (1 or 10) expire after 30 days.
-Because these scores have an outsized effect on the health calculation, Zudo requires you to reconfirm them more frequently to prevent stale overrides from persisting.
+Extreme scores (1 and 10) expire after just 30 days because they have an outsized effect on the health calculation.
+Zudo needs you to reconfirm them more frequently.

-When you set a Pulse of 1 or 10, Zudo applies special handling called Extreme Pulse Amplification:
+When you set a pulse of 1 or 10, Zudo applies special handling:

 • Pulse = 1 guarantees the account is placed in the Critical health tier, no matter how good the automated metrics look.